junepark678/discord-embed-png/README.md

 ### Deploy to DigitalOcean

 The easiest way to deploy to DigitalOcean is to use the dockerized image and run it on the DigitalOcean App Platform.
-Go to https://cloud.digitalocean.com/apps/new and connect your Github repository and deploy the
+Go to https://cloud.digitalocean.com/apps/new and connect your Github repository and deploy the image.

 ### Serverless